MicrosoftDocs/dataexplorer-docs/data-explorer/start-for-free-web-ui.md

 ---
-title: Get started with your free Azure Data Explorer cluster.
+title: Create a free Azure Data Explorer cluster.
 description: This article you'll learn how to create a free cluster, ingest data, and run queries to gain insights into your data using your start-for-free cluster.
 author: orspod
 ms.author: orspodek